-- Request a Trial by Declaration (“TBD”).
-If you request a written Trial by Declaration you waive your right to appear, to testify in person, and to subpoena witnesses.
+If you request a Trial by Written Declaration ("TBD"), you waive your right to appear, to testify in person, and to subpoena witnesses.
 In order to be eligible for this option, you must complete TBD forms prior to the due date on your Courtesy Notice.
-Forms can be downloaded from the TBD Information section of this Webpage (please see instructions below) (Please Note: Only infraction cases resulting from a moving violation are eligible for TBD.)
-You may contact the Court for a TBD Packet by phone or by sending a written request via mail or email.
-You will be required to send your full bail amount payable to the Superior Court of Santa Cruz County when you return your TBD packet to the Court.
+Forms can be downloaded from the TBD Information section of this Webpage (please see instructions below) (Please Note: Only infraction cases resulting from a moving violation (including skateboards and bikes) are eligible for TBD.)
+A copy of the TBD forms can be accessed here.
+You will be required to send your full bail amount payable to the Superior Court of Santa Cruz County when you return your TBD forms to the Court.
 See below for more information about Trial by Written Declaration.

 Questions about Court Trials